gtonks/uncertainty-dodgeball/README.md

 The simulation has a number of parameters that can be adjusted to change the behavior of the simulation.
 These parameters can be adjusted by changing the variables declared at the top of the `simulate()` function found in `main.py`.
 The following parameters can be adjusted:

 - Number of game rounds to simulate
-- Number of locations available to players
 - Maximum number of players on a team
 - The epsilon value used by coach 1 in their epsilon-greedy strategy.
+- Number of locations available to players
+  - Note that to adjust this parameter, presently, some lines have to be commented-out and uncommented to set the simulation to honor a user-specified value.
+See the comments in the `simulate()` function of `main.py` for further details.
+- Initial team composition
+  - By default, we initialize the game with empty teams.
+If you want to start with some initial team, you can specify initial players in the lists passed to the `Team` constructors in `main.py`'s `simulate()` function.